 Holistic review process

-As a counselor, you can play an important role for students you feel will be academically successful at UND by letting our office know about them.
+- Letting your admission representative know about these students.
 We greatly appreciate your advocacy of specific students, and this information will be considered in our admission decisions.

 If you have any questions, please contact your admission representative for more information.